-Starting and running your own business is one of the most exciting choices anyone can make.
+Starting your own business is one of the most exciting choices anyone can make.
 Millions have done so successfully and found it an exhilarating and rewarding challenge.
 However, starting a business also has its downsides and its risks.

 You need to seriously consider whether starting your own business is right for you, honestly appraising your strengths and weaknesses.
-Do you have the skills and the stubborn determination it will require?
+Do you have the skills and determination it will require?
 Do you have the full support of your family and friends?
 Can you afford the financial uncertainty and risk?